13 Ways Hackers Get You When You Travel

 Connecting to public Wi-Fi

 Public Wi-Fi networks are free to use, but they could come with a hidden cost for plugged-in jet setters.
 “While many international travelers try to reduce the costs of roaming data by relying on public Wi-Fi, it’s also easy for cybercriminals to create rogue Wi-Fi networks in public places, where they can easily collect your data,” says Charles Henderson, an IBM Global Managing Partner and Head of IBM X-Force Red.
-When you absolutely must log on to public Wi-Fi, be on the alert for these red flags that someone just stole your identity.

 Paying bills while on the road